HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

-In a continued trend from prior years, relatively few header tags are left empty.
-The most common empty header tag is the desktop `<h1>` at 6%.
+In a continued trend from prior years, relatively few header elements are left empty.
+The most common empty header elements is the desktop `<h1>` at 6%.

 ### Images